IllinoisLegalAidOnline/website-docs/docs/source/lc_layouts.rst

 The Take Action blocks shows content from the Take Action field in Guides:

-* If the content is a Guide, it shows the Take action for that Guide
+* If the content is a Guide, it shows the Take Action for that Guide
-* If the content is in the Learn more or take action of a single Guide, it shows the Take Action from that Guide
+* If the content is in the Learn more or Take Action of a single Guide, it shows the Take Action from that Guide
-* If the content is in the Learn more or take action of more than one Guide, it uses all the associated forms from all Guides, with no duplication
+* If the content is in the Learn more or Take Action of more than one Guide, it uses all the associated forms from all Guides, with no duplication

 Above footer region
 ----------------------